leonbreukelman/smactory/README.md

 2. **Planning (.specify/plan.md)**: Create a technical plan with /speckit.plan.
 This plan will be validated against the project's principles in .specify/memory/constitution.md.
 3. **Tasking (.specify/tasks.md)**: Automatically generate an implementation task list with /speckit.tasks.
 4. **Implementation (/speckit.implement)**: Use the /speckit.implement command for large-scale code generation.
 For interactive tasks (debugging, refactoring), use the custom prompts and chat modes available in the .github/ directory.
-5. **Verification (CI Pipeline)**: All pull requests must pass the full suite of checks in the quality-assurance.yml workflow, which includes linting, type-checking, and unit tests.
+5. **Verification (CI Pipeline)**: All pull requests must pass the full suite of checks in the quality-assurance.yml workflow, which includes linting, type-checking, unit tests, and AI-assisted code review.

 ---